notloB Parlour Concerts announces its Fall season

 Julie studied classical violin at Boston University's College of Fine Arts.
 Recently, she has immersed herself in the study of both traditional folk and contemporary styles of music, including Celtic, Appalachian, bluegrass, jazz, and Latin music.
 She is a graduate of Berklee College of Music with a degree in Violin Performance.

-Paper Star Trio, formerly the Folk Arts Quartet.
+Julie plays viola in the Paper Star Trio, formerly the Folk Arts Quartet.
 The Paper Star Trio is a grooving chamber-folk string ensemble that plays contemporary arrangements of world fiddle music.
 She can also be spotted playing violin with Mariachi Palenque.

 Mariel Vandersteel